srikanthv0610/Srikanth_Portfolio/README.md

 * Analysing the different variables and finding relations and insights using descriptive statistical analysis technique
 * A Stepwise Data Preprocessing
 * Splitting the data into train and test sets
-* Using Logistic Regression algorithm to train a model and to predict heart disease
+* Using Logistic Regression algorithm to predict heart disease
 * Analysing the Models performance

 ![Heart_Disease](/Images/Heart%20Disease%20Predition.png)